wallix/awless/README.md

 Awless has commands, subcommands and flag completion.
 It becomes really useful for CRUD onliner when managing resources for example.

 Read the wiki page for setting autocompletion for [bash](https://github.com/wallix/awless/wiki/Setup-Autocomplete#bash) or [zsh](https://github.com/wallix/awless/wiki/Setup-Autocomplete#zsh).

+## Disclaimer

+Awless allows for easy resource creation with your cloud provider; We will not be responsible for any cloud costs incurred (even if you create a million instances using awless templates).

+We also collect a few anonymous data (CLI errors, most frequently used commands and count of resources).

 ## First `awless` commands